microsoft/ivy/doc/proving.md

     # property sum(X) <= X -> sum(X+1) <= X + 1

-The `auto` tactic can't prove these goals because the definition of `sum` is a schema that must explicitly instantiated (if we try it, we'll get counterexamples).
+The `auto` tactic can't prove these goals because the definition of `sum` is a schema that must explicitly instantiated.
 Fortunately, it suffices to instantiate this schema just for the specific arguments of `sum` in our subgoals.
 For the base case, we need to instantiate the definition for `X`, while for the induction step, we need `X+1`.
 Notice that we referred to the definiton of `sum` by the name `sum`.
 Alternatively, we can name the definition itself and refer to it by this name.

 After instantiating the definition of `sum`, our two subgoals look like this:

-    # ind1.ivy: line 21: Proof goals:

     # theorem [prop5] {
     #     property [def2] sum(Y + 1) = (0 if Y + 1 <= 0 else Y + 1 + sum(Y + 1 - 1))